tactical athletes performing hybrid strength and endurance training during water PT

 • More real-world readiness

-For many tactical or general populations, this trade-off is worth it.
+For many tactical or general populations, this trade-off is worth it, a point explored further in the direct comparison of tactical athlete vs hybrid athlete training priorities.

 Body Composition Differences